 Really though, the same concepts apply to any sport.

-You can’t eat a couple of strawberry lemonade donuts and expect them to hold you over for the next couple hours as you expel every ounce of energy you have.
+You can’t eat a couple of Strawberry Lemonade Donuts and expect them to hold you over for the next couple of hours as you expel every ounce of energy you have.
 (Save those for non-training days!)

 If you want to perform at your best – whether that’s a specific sport, a workout at the gym or just working your brain hard at school all day – you MUST fuel your body with the right balance of good food.

-For me, that has become a special nutrient-rich oatmeal recipe that I affectionately call marathon training high protein oatmeal.
+For me, that has become a special nutrient-rich protein porridge recipe that I affectionately call marathon training high protein oatmeal.

-This oatmeal recipe looks similar to almost every other oatmeal recipe, including overnight oats… on the outside.
+This oatmeal protein recipe looks similar to almost every other oatmeal recipe, including Overnight Oats…on the outside.
 However:

 - The portion is just right for a hearty protein breakfast that satisfies you without weighing you down as if you ate a million pancakes.

 - Collagen.
-Instead of adding protein powder, I use collagen.
-This is the brand I use, but please read my review of two popular brands of collagen peptides before buying!
+Instead of adding whey protein powder, I use collagen.
+This is the brand I use, and here’s why!
+You can go the protein powder route if you want to.

 - Flaxseed.
-Flax adds a sweet nutty taste that is THE BOMB with the bananas.
-Of course, flax has some amazing health benefits, including clearing your skin and improving your digestion.
-You can also substitute chia seeds but they will change the texture!
+Flax seeds add a sweet, nutty taste that is THE BOMB with the bananas.
+(There are plenty more ways to use flaxseed too!)
+You can also substitute chia seeds, but they will change the texture.

 - Maple Syrup.
-I top it off with a SLIGHT drizzle of maple syrup.
+I top my high protein oatmeal with a SLIGHT drizzle of maple syrup.
 You can mix it all up if you want, but there’s something indulgent about teetering bites of oatmeal with and without the sweet maple flavor.

 Wait – did I just say “oatmeal” and “indulgent” in the same sentence?